peter-mount/babel/README.md

 ## Including in a build

-In this example we have the local repository laid out as:
+In this example we have a simple project with three files:
-    Dockerfile
+* Dockerfile
-    package.json
+* package.json
-    src/index.js
+* src/index.js

-The docker file will then install the application into /opt/node with packages in /opt/node/node_modules and src/index.js compiled as /opt/node/index.js
+The docker file will then compile the project and install it in to the /opt/node directory of the container.

+* /opt/node/node_modules/
+* /opt/node/index.js

+When the container is run then index.js will be used.

+### Dockerfile

     # The default architecture
     ARG arch=amd64